marten-seemann/base-drafts/draft-ietf-quic-transport.md

 As descibed in {{QUIC-TLS}}, each packet type uses different encryption keys.

 Conceptually, a packet number space is the encryption context in which a packet can be processed and ACKed.
-Initial packets can only be sent with Initial encryption keys and ACKed in packets which are also Initial packets.
+Client Initial and Server Initial packets can only be sent with Initial encryption keys and ACKed in packets which are also Client Initial and Server Initial packets.
 Similarly Handshake packets can only be sent and acked in Handshake packets.

 This enforces cryptographic separation between the data sent in the